 HE SAN DIEGO COMMUNITY COLLEGE DISTRICT (SDCCD) is a large, multi-campus network of community colleges and partner organizations that collectively form one of California's largest community college districts.
-The colleges are valuable economic drivers in the region and provide exceptional, affordable opportunities for students through well-regarded programs designed for undergraduate students and lifelong learners.
+The colleges are valuable economic drivers in the county and provide exceptional, affordable opportunities for students through well-regarded programs designed for undergraduate students and lifelong learners.
 Established in 1914, the SDCCD has a rich history of serving students and community members through flexible course offerings in relevant, in-demand fields.
 Focusing on San Diego County, the colleges offer a variety of associate degrees, continuing education, career and technical education certificates, and transfer programs designed to meet the needs of a diverse student population.
-In FY 2021-22, the SDCCD served approximately 68,300 students.
+In FY 2022-23, the SDCCD

-The SDCCD's fully accredited colleges, San Diego City College, Mesa College, Miramar College, and the College of Continuing Education, provide a wide array of educational opportunities in a variety of formats including online and evening classes in order to meet the needs of learners.
-Each college provides a range of degree and certificate options in varied fields including business and accounting, building construction, computer science, healthcare, hospitality and culinary arts, life sciences, and sustainable agriculture, as well as transfer options for students looking to further their education.
-In addition, Mesa College is one of 15 California community colleges that offers a bachelor's degree program, Health Information Management, as part of California's Baccalaureate Pilot Program.
-Further, the district offers a robust assortment of workforce development, adult, and community education courses designed to meet the needs of San Diego County.
-The seven San Diego College of Continuing Education locations provide access to students while offering excellent education opportunities in a variety of disciplines.
+The SDCCD's fully accredited colleges, San Diego City College, Mesa College, Miramar College, and the College of Continuing Education, provide exceptional educational opportunities in a variety of formats including online and evening classes in order to meet the needs of learners.
+Each college provides a range of degree and certificate options in varied fields including business and accounting, building construction, computer science, healthcare, hospitality and culinary arts, life sciences, and sustainable agriculture, as well as transfer options for students looking to further their served nearly 74,000 students.